I hardly need detail the uses of braids! Whether want to braid long

 one hand and one strand in the other.
 As you braid, the `extra' strand

 is passed between the hands.
-It's hard to describe in text; watch the
+It's hard to describe in text; have

 section, also.